 The park in the heart of Wellington has a grassy, shaded green space down near the water, perfect for pitching a blanket and biting into takeaway from Wellington’s diverse collection of restaurants.
 Eight new picnic tables have been added as well.

-What to eat: Pick up pizza pie – or actual savory or sweet pie – at the east end of town, at Rock n Rogers or My Pies, respectively.
+What to eat: The County Picnic has your classic picnic ready to go, all packed up in an insulated bag no less.
+Pick up pizza pie – or actual savory or sweet pie – at the east end of town, at Rock n Rogers or My Pies, respectively.
 Stay healthy with vegan-friendly grub from the Good Place.
 Grab a burger or a wood-fired pizza from Midtown Brewing Company, or Asian-inspired eats from Idle Wild.
 Enid Grace serves up all kinds of sweets and savouries, and next door, find vegetarian-friendly sandwiches at Lemons.
 At the west end of town, find Chinese and Vietnamese at Saigon, diner takeaway at Orchard Drive Dari-Bar & Grill or find doughnuts across the street at the Lakeshore Farms Market.

-Head to Karlo Estates with your basket, then pick up a bottle and head to the dry stone bridge, a heavenly spot in the vineyard where there’s room for picnic blankets and plenty of picnic tables as well.
+Head to Karlo Estates with your basket, then pick up a glass of vino and one of seven (SEVEN!) of their picnic boxes which are made from scratch with local, whole ingredients.
+Head to the dry stone bridge, a heavenly spot in the vineyard where there’s room for picnic blankets and plenty of picnic tables as well.
 Accessible from the Millennium Trail.

 What to eat: There are lots of wineries offering lunch options – with a heavy emphasis on pizza.
 Or hit up Chef Jamie Kennedy’s new fry stop, at his farm on Station Road at Loyalist Parkway.
 Or stop in at Loch Mor Cider Company for a takeaway ploughman’s lunch.
 Consisting of bread, charcuterie, cheese and pickles, it’s as hearty as the name suggests.
 You can also find Flossie’s amazing sandwiches at Carson’s Garden + Market.